vestfoldfylke/loglady/README.md

 # loglady 🪵

-loglady 🪵 is an opinionated, 0 dependency, TypeScript logger developed for and by [vestfoldfylke](https://github.com/vestfoldfylke)
+loglady 🪵 is an opinionated, 0 dependency, TypeScript logger developed for and by [Vestfold fylkeskommune](https://github.com/vestfoldfylke)

 > [!IMPORTANT]
 > Node.js >= 18 is required to use loglady.